hubjohnny/apps/README.md

 ---
 **Looking for my Code Editor?**

 It is now called **[Mastodon Engine](mastodon.html)**.
 The new code editor is a powerhouse, combining simplicity with strength and speed.
 It's been put through its paces with a 600,000 line code stress test, and it flies through tasks that would slow down other editors.
-And now, the Beautify Code function is safer, faster, and more reliable than ever.
 It's perfect for single-file projects in HTML, CSS, and JavaScript.

 ---